SummaryRead the full fact sheet

 Anaphylaxis is a severe allergic reaction

-Symptoms of anaphylaxis
+Signs and symptoms of anaphylaxis

-- Swollen tongue
+- swelling of tongue

 - swelling/tightness in the throat

 Triggers for anaphylaxis

 Some of the more common triggers (allergens) that can lead to anaphylaxis include: